 - 2 parts quality potting mix

-- 1 part perlite (or pumice) and/or coarse sand
+- 1 part perlite, pumice, or coarse horticultural sand

 Watering and Feeding Without Root Rot

-This is the make-or-break section for growing rosemary in a pot.
-The goal is a deep watering followed by a real dry-down period.
+This is the make-or-break part of growing rosemary in pots.
+Rosemary does not want little sips every day.
+It wants a deep watering, then a real dry-down period.

-- Winter indoors: often every 10–14 days (sometimes longer), because growth slows and evaporation drops.
+- Winter indoors: often every 10–14 days or longer, because growth slows and evaporation drops.

 Pruning, Harvesting, and Keeping Rosemary Bushy

-I remember when I first tried to “shape” my balcony rosemary like a tiny hedge.
-I got confident, cut into the woody parts, and ended up with a plant that looked like it had lost a fight.
-Rosemary can be forgiving, but it responds best to small, frequent trims—especially when you stay in the green, leafy growth.
+I remember the first time I tried to shape balcony rosemary like a tiny hedge.
+I got confident, cut into woody sections, and ended up with a plant that looked like it had lost an argument.
+Rosemary can recover from pruning, but it responds best to small, regular trims while you stay mostly in green, leafy growth.

-- Avoid hard cuts into thick, leafless wood unless you’re correcting shape slowly over time.
+- Stay in green growth: avoid hard cuts into thick, leafless wood unless reshaping slowly.

 Troubleshooting Common Rosemary Pot Problems